Ben Haith: Activism

 Haith is a grass roots community activist who publicly identifies and critiques racial disparity.
 He is active in anti-crime activities and he has been critical of law enforcement.
 Throughout his life he has advocated for investigations of the police.

 In 1983, when he was 40 years old, he ran for public office for the first time.
 Haith ran for the District 7 city council seat, which represented a predominantly African American section of Boston.
 He described himself as a community activist who also owned an advertising agency with his wife.
 He ran his campaign out of a tent near Dudley Station Historic District.
 In 1986, he advocated for black areas of Boston to secede from the city.

 In 2008 Haith and others camped out in the empty apartments located in the Lenox Street projects and Orchard Park in Roxbury.
 The goal of the action was to end the "Stop Snitching" culture by getting neighbors to "drop a dime" when they saw illegal activity.

 Anti-LGBT controversy

 In April 1985 Haith spoke out against a gay male couple who provided foster care for two young boys in Boston.
 Haith wanted publicity for his run for City Council, so he contacted the editors at the Boston Globe and complained that two boys were placed with a male couple in his neighborhood.
-In an article written by the Boston Globe reporter Ken Cooper.
 Haith said that he was "completely opposed" to gay foster care because "it was a breakdown of the society and its values and morals."
 The publicity led Massachusetts governor Michael Dukakis to order the boys removed from the home the next day.
 The Associated Press picked up the story, and ultimately, the gay couple lost custody of the children.

-The next month, seven of the nine members of Roxbury Highlands Neighborhood Association Inc., penned an op-ed which was also published in the Boston Globe.
-In the editorial, the members stated that they felt "the need to refute the continued assertions of ...
-Haith to represent this association or claim our support for his single-minded, divisive crusade against the gay foster parents."
-They also accused the Globe and reporter Ken Cooper of "...creating the very controversy it purports to report" and called for the Globe to cover "the issue of gay foster placements" with "depth and sensitivity."